About us

 Weekly worship

-We meet every Sunday morning at 9 am to hear the Scriptures, sing, pray together, and receive Holy Communion.
-Our worship follows the Book of Common Prayer.
-Its prayers and rites have ancient roots, connecting us with the faith and worship of Christians through the ages, and giving us a pattern for worship “in the beauty of holiness.”
-Worshippers tend to dress casually and children are both seen and heard.
-All baptized Christians are invited to partake of the sacrament, including children (at parents’ discretion).
+Our services follow the Book of Common Prayer.
+Its liturgies have ancient roots, connecting us with the faith and worship of Christians through the ages, and giving us a pattern to “worship the Lord in the beauty of holiness.”

 What we believe